kamelelrefaie/GitRepoDetails/README.md

 - Details screen that shows the repository details

-- Favourite Screen : to show all liked repos
+- Saved Screen : to show all Saved repos  :heart:

+- Splash Screen